JayOram/email-css-resets/css-link-resets.md

     }
 ```

 This is partially why this isn't necessarily a 'reset' as in browsers, all `<a>` have a default of blue and are underlined, in email the behaviour is the same, but styling links in email clients needs `!important` or specific CSS targeting.
-Having to set a specific color for Outlook Windows on Desktop obviously means styling then needs to happen inline.

 Also email clients auto-link telephone, dates, addresses, email addresses and urls - which need targeting below to over write email client styles.